-SELECTION PRIORITIES ı.
-Selection Criteria Developer Claimed Agency Awarded Nev v Construction (10 Points) 1.
+SELECTION PRIORITIES a.
+SELECTION CRITERIA Check t he box to the left of the descriptions below to indicate selection and/or preference points expected.
+The Agency will determine actual points to be awarded, based on the application and the documentation submitted.
+All applicants for 9% Tax Credits will be scored competitively against other applications received.
+All applicants for 4% Tax Developer Agency with tax exempt volume cap bonds must meet a minimum score of 25 points.
+Claimed Awarded Construction (10 Points) T 1.
 New construction which increases the supply of affordable rental housing in Dakota County (10 points).
-Pre servation and Stabilization of Affordable Housing (Up to 25 Points) l 2.
+Preser vation and Stabilization of Affordable Housing (Up to 25 Points) 1 2.
 Preservation of Affordable Housing: Preservation of Federally Assisted Housing (25 Points): Points are awarded to projects that preserves low-income housing receiving assistance under Section 8 or Section 236 or other similar project-based subsidy which, due to mortgage prepayments or expiring rental assistance, would convert to market rate use.
 The Agency in its sole discretion must agree that a market exists for a conversion to market rate housing.
 OR Preservation (10 Points): Points are awarded to projects that preserve the rent and income restrictions under an existing use agreement which, due to expiring affordability periods would convert to market rate use.
 The Agency, in its sole discretion, will verify that a market exists for a conversion to market rate housing.
 Applicant must agree in writing to continued renewals of the existing project- based housing subsidy payment contract for as long as assistance is available.
 3. Stabilization of Affordable Housing (5 Points) Points are awarded to projects with existing federally assisted units or previously funded by Tax Credits or deferred loans from the Agency or other public entity, that are not also claiming points in the Preservation of Affordable Housing category which are experiencing trouble with occupancies and/or net revenues which need to be stabilized.
 Applicants must provide narratives to support the approach of a planned, long term and cost effective stabilization that meets all of the following criteria: i) Suitability for long term stabilization: a.
 18 or more years have passed since initial loan closing or most recent Tax Credit placement in service date; and b.
 Operating feasibility shows duration of at least 20 years.
 AND ii) Collaborative relationship in place Points claimed and deemed eligible for Financial Readiness to Proceed, minimum of 6 points.
 AND iii) Affordability and Cost Effectiveness Points claimed and deemed eligible in Preference Priorities b.2 (Serves Lowest Income Tenants/Rent Reduction)